Plantar warts (veruuca pedis)

 Warts of the foot are frequently painful due to them being pushed deep into the skin by the weight of the body as you walk.

-At Mint Foot Care we diagnose this condition by performing a physical examination.
+At Mint Foot Care Podiatry, our plantar wart treatment begins by performing a physical examination.
 Based on past history and treatment of warts, lifestyle, health, quantity and size of warts a treatment plan will be described.